simpletext-madics/2022/clef/en/task3.md

 <br>

-## Task 3: Scientific text simplification – Language simplification
+## Task 3: Rewrite this!
+Given a query, simplify passages from scientific abstracts.

 The goal of this task is to provide a simplified version of text passages.
 Participants will be provided with queries and abstracts of scientific papers.
 The abstracts can be split into sentences as in the exemple [https://guacamole.univ-avignon.fr/nextcloud/index.php/s/SQTdS2Yowf9dxNa](https://guacamole.univ-avignon.fr/nextcloud/index.php/s/SQTdS2Yowf9dxNa).
 The simplified passages will be evaluated manually with eventual use of aggregating metrics.